smarko-web/iphone-calculator/README.md

 }
 ```

+- [project overview](https://youtu.be/j59qQ7YWLxw) - This video inspired me to start this project.
+Also I used Their functions

 - use px for grid gap to not have grid overflow(if use % you will incounter problems)

 - [active vs focus pseudo classes](https://www.youtube.com/watch?v=H1-rmg1Fj3E) - active is when you click & hold on an elemet, focus is when you clicked on an element (use with tab)

+- [JavaScript ES6 Modules](https://www.youtube.com/watch?v=cRHQNNcYf6s) - learned how to export/import using JS Modules
 ### Continued development

 I would like to become more proficient in my HTML and CSS skills before I start doing more advanced web development.
 As I am practicing these skills, applying the prior knowledge that I have grained from YouTube and other Self paced courses, increasing confidence in web design/development.